 Although it’s not always easy, it’s important to prioritize taking care of yourself mentally.
 Stress, anxiety and even some mental disorders can affect your body physically, as well.
 For example, did you know that stress and anxiety can affect your teeth?

 The most common way stress affects your oral health is by causing you to clench your jaw and grind your teeth.
 If you experience headaches or jaw and tooth pain when you wake up in the morning, you may have developed a negative nighttime habit.
 Some people can grind loud enough that a nearby loved one can hear you while you sleep.

-Clenching and grinding habits can wear teeth down over time, lead to damage on restorations, cause cracks to form, lead to loss of height of the teeth, and even recession of the gums and tooth sensitivity.
+The Mayo Clinic says clenching and grinding habits can wear teeth down over time, lead to damage on restorations, cause cracks to form, lead to loss of height of the teeth, and even recession of the gums and tooth sensitivity.
 If you think you may have this nighttime habit, a night guard and smart brushing habits are the best ways to help protect your teeth.